-106 earlier, when slavery was still a fact of life.
+105 Although Twain wrote the novel after slavery was abolished, he set it several decades 106 earlier, when slavery was still a fact of life.
 But even by Twain's time, things had not 107 necessarily gotten much better for blacks in the South.
 In this light, we might read Twain's 108 depiction of slavery as an allegorical representation of the condition of blacks in the United 109 States even after the abolition of slavery.

-110 "That is just the way with some people.
-They get down on a thing when they don't know 111 nothing about it."
-(14) 112 Just as slavery places the noble and moral Jim under the control of white society, no 113 matter how degraded that white society may be, so too did the insidious racism that arose 114 near the end of Reconstruction oppress black men for illogical and hypocritical reasons.
-115 "Jim said that bees won't sting idiots, but I didn't believe that, because I tried them lots of 116 times myself and they wouldn't sting me."
-(25) 117 118 Results and Discussion Comment [A4]: Inappropriate 119 In Huckleberry Finn , Twain, by exposing the hypocrisy of slavery, demonstrates how 120 racism distorts the oppressors as much as it does those who are oppressed.
-The result is a 121 world of moral confusion, in which seemingly "good" white people such as Miss Watson and 122 Sally Phelps express no concern about the injustice of slavery or the cruelty of separating Jim 123 from his family.
-124 HUCK FINN states that: 125 I felt good and all washed clean of sin for the first time I had ever felt so in my life, and I
+"That is just the way with some people.
+They get down on a thing when they don't knownothing about it."
+(14)

+Just as slavery places the noble and moral Jim under the control of white society, no matter how degraded that white society may be, so too did the insidious racism that arose near the end of Reconstruction oppress black men for illogical and hypocritical reasons.

+"Jim said that bees won't sting idiots, but I didn't believe that, because I tried them lots oftimes myself and they wouldn't sting me."
+(25)

+Results and Discussion

+In Huckleberry Finn, Twain, by exposing the hypocrisy of slavery, demonstrates how racism distorts the oppressors as much as it does those who are oppressed.
+The result is a world of moral confusion, in which seemingly "good" white people such as Miss Watson and Sally Phelps express no concern about the injustice of slavery or the cruelty of separating Jimfrom his family.